juxor/afaq/markdown/secG3.md

 Needless to say, social anarchists do not agree that mutual banking can reform capitalism away.
-As we discuss in [section G.4](secG4.html), this is due to many factors, including the nature barriers to competition capital accumulation creates.
+As we discuss in [section G.4](secG4.html), this is due to many factors, including the natural barriers to competition capital accumulation creates.
 However, this critique is based on the real economy and does not reflect Rothbard's abstract theorising based on pre-scientific methodology.
 While other anarchists may reject certain aspects of Tucker's